Jim-ZhenXue/acml-2016-website/pages/participants/hotel-information.rst

    :height: 100px
    :align: right

-Novotel Tainui Hamilton is the only 4.5 star hotel in Hamilton.
+Novotel Tainui Hamilton is the only 4.5 star hotel in Hamilton (`#5 of 63 according to TripAdvisor <https://www.tripadvisor.co.nz/Hotel_Review-g255108-d257124-Reviews-Novotel_Hamilton_Tainui-Hamilton_Waikato_Region_North_Island.html>`_).
 It is located in the heart of the Hamilton city centre, only minutes from shopping and entertainment.
 The preferred choice for business travellers, and an internationally recognised brand, Novotel Tainui Hamilton has 177 spacious,